Klosmi/html-basics/JS-basic.md

  **We only use those keywords when first declaring the variable (the first time we tell javaScript it exists).**
  *For example:
       <br>
-      `let numberOfEggs = 12;`.
+      `let numberOfEggs = 12;`
-  Then if we ever want to change the value of a variable, we simply reference the variable name WITHOUT let/const/var like:
+  Then if we want to change the value of a variable, we reference the variable name WITHOUT let/const/var like:
   <br>
    `numberOfEggs = 10;`
-  Now, it seems like you might be asking about defining a variable without let/const/var at all.
-This is an option in JavaScript, but you should never do it.
-JS will treat your variable as a global variable, which is something you want to avoid.
-It's just a bad idea and you won't see anyone do this in the real world.*
+  It is possible defining a variable without let/const/var in JavaScript, but you should never do it.
+JS will treat your variable as a global variable*.

 - **basic syntax**:
   -  #### [**let**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)  :
     let statement declares a block-scoped local variable, optionally initializing it to a value.